 School groups interested in participating in Fall/Winter or Spring Education guided tour programs will need to make a reservation.
 Education Programs are not offered during the Summer months, however Explorers Expedition at Fort Vancouver (Self Guided Tour) is offered year round.

-Education programs are free if a fee waiver form has been filled out and submitted two weeks prior to your visit.
+Education programs are free if a fee waiver form has been filled out.
 At Fort Vancouver National Historic Site, we never charge admission for children 15 and under and only $3.00 for ages 16 and over.
-The fee waiver is to waive the admission fee for all chaperones and teachers accompanying the students on their program.
+The fee waiver is to waive the admission fee for all chaperons and teachers accompanying the students on their program.

 Reservations are not necessary to use the Picnic Shelter before or after your scheduled program.
 The picnic shelter holds roughly 70 people and is available on a first come, first serve basis.
 There are a number of picnic benches and a large amount of green space available for outdoor picnicking in the event that the picnic shelter is full.